VirusPloit/VirusPloit/README.md

 ## Current Works
  * I'm currently working on 🔭 building **My Portfolio Site** and working up on my skills 🌱 in **Competitive Programming**.
  * Also, I've got a **Youtube Channel, [VirusPloit](https://www.youtube.com/channel/UCWZrsAPBAToJdGQ1QPnsFSg)**.
-Be sure to check it out as I keep posting videos about a variety of things, ranging from *DIY Projects to Tutorials* about various Technologies.
+Be sure to check it out as I keep posting videos about a variety of things, about various Technologies.

 ## Other Stuff
   - If you have any suggestions to this README, feel free to inform me.
 And if you liked, you are free to use it for yourself.(P.S.
 Star it too!!:grimacing: )